Where to Buy Mirin?

 Cooking alcohol could be used too, but the taste will be a little bit different because it contains salt.

-Mirin can’t be substitute with rice vinegar because they have a different flavor profile.
+Mirin can’t be substituted with rice vinegar because they have a different flavor profile.

 If you cannot use alcohol for religious or other reasons, you can replace sake with water.
 There are also halal mirin that already have halal certification.
 You can check for halal mirin in online shops.